ignite/cli/docs/docs/08-references/01-cli.md

 **Synopsis**

-Ignite CLI is a tool for creating sovereign blockchains built with Cosmos SDK, the world’s most popular modular blockchain framework.
+Ignite CLI is a tool for creating sovereign blockchains built with Cosmos SDK, the world's most popular modular blockchain framework.
 Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain.